 QUESTION: Which measures have you taken to adjust costs and how quickly will these have an impact on your costs?
-Which measures have you taken in recent weeks with regard to your fixed costs?
+Which measures have you taken with regard to your fixed costs?

 ANSWER: Staff expenses and rents are our biggest fixed costs.
 We launched determined adjustment measures regarding them immediately once the impact of the COVID-19 crisis became apparent.

 We announced negotiations in accordance with the Act on Cooperation within Undertakings on 13 March 2020 and their rapid progress on 18 March 2020, in which we reported that, due to the sudden change in the circumstances of the coronavirus pandemic and the recommendations and orders issued by the authorities and the Finnish Government, the company had made a decision concerning layoffs without prior cooperation negotiations.
 The layoffs are temporary, with a duration of 90 days at most, and they concern all of the Group’s personnel in Finland, totalling approximately 1,300 employees.
 Starting on 1 April 2020, the company has temporarily laid off seven of the eleven members of NoHo Partners’ Executive Team and 1,030 of its regular employees.
 Persons on family and study leave or other long leave are not included in the scope of the layoffs.
 On 15 May 2020 we announced that the company begins co-operation negotiations on continuing temporary layoffs due to uncertain market situation.
 On 15 June 2020 we announced that as a result of the negotiations, the continuation of the layoffs, either full-time or part-time, currently concerns approximately 550 employees.
 The final number of laid off employees and the duration of the layoffs will be specified at a later time if the market situation changes.

 QUESTION: Has NoHo Partners reassessed its strategy?